python-injector/injector/README.md

 This framework is similar to snake-guice, but aims for simplification.

-copyright
-1. 2010 by Alec Thomas

-license
-BSD
+&copy; Copyright 2010-2013 to Alec Thomas, under the BSD license